GianmarioJamal/GeoS/README.md

 In addition to the package installations, you need to obtain a Cesium API Key and insert it in the proper position within the project.
 This key is required for proper functionality of the Cesium integration.

 Please visit the following link (https://developers.google.com/ar/geospatialcreator/unity/quickstart?hl=en) to set up Cesium software and obtain the API Key

+The reference scene within the project where it is possible to analyze the codes and prefabs is as follows:
+    Samples/ARCore Extensions/1.40.0/Geospatial Samples/Scenes/Geospatial